SuperOfficeDocs/superoffice-docs/docs/service/install/index.md

 **Do  you want to start the ejScheduler service:**

-If you start the service, the application will begin to import and send email as soon as you configure it.
-The service is also used for all background processes, like escalating request, sending alerts and so forth.
+If you start the service, the application will begin to import and send emails as soon as you configure it.
+The service is also used for all background processes, like escalating requests, sending alerts, and so forth.
 If you answer "no" here, the service will still be installed and enabled, but not started.
 That means it will start when you boot the system if you do not disable it.
 You can go to service management to start the service when you are ready.

 #### From 8.4